Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 Not sure which operation unblocked them, as most of the attempted operations reportedly failed or could not be properly interpreted in terms of result.
 This `online calculator <http://www.deblokgsm.com/server/huaweicalc-us.php>`_ for Huawei chips seemed to work (giving a NCK unlocking code and another one for the flash operation), even if it is difficult to assess whether the use of any actual code really succeeded.

-We are not so keen on installing third-party, untrusted software on said Windows box (even installing the driver located on their ROM appearing as a mass storage is somewhat unpleasant), but flashing tools are required whenever having to unlock.
+We were not so keen on installing third-party, untrusted software on said Windows box (even installing the driver located on their ROM appearing as a mass storage is somewhat unpleasant), but flashing tools are required whenever having to unlock.

 For them, `Sandboxie <https://www.sandboxie.com/>`_ or similar may be used in order to isolate, at least to some extent, the various software that one may try in one's quest for a correctly-behaving 3G key.
-At least for us, quite frequently Windows was not even able to detect that the key was inserted.
+At least for us, quite frequently (even without sandboxing) Windows was not even able to detect that such keys were inserted.

 More generally, `various problems <https://stackoverflow.com/questions/29365148/gammu-stops-receiving-sms-aftar-a-while>`_ might explain why a 3G key is misbehaving (i.e. does not seem able to operate, at least `not durably <https://wiki.archlinux.org/index.php/USB_3G_Modem#Connection_halts_after_few_minutes_running>`_), including failed unlocking, buggy firmware versions and alike, and other issues discussed at later steps.